Founded in 2004, Trusted Reviews exists to give our readers thorough, unbiased and independent advice on what to buy.

 A 4-star score means most people will find little fault with the product and would be comfortable recommending it to a friend.
 Some products that score 4 stars overall can earn a Trusted Reviews Recommended Award if they score 4.5-stars for value.

-Any product that scores 2.5-stars will have some serious flaws.
-Any product that scores 2.5 stars or less, should be avoided.
+Any product that scores this will have some serious flaws and should be avoided.

 What do our awards mean?